 Be sure to go back to the trail and continue up to the higher viewpoint to see the perspective of looking down over the falls and at the icicles on the upper canyon walls.

-For winter hikers planning to see the Ink Pots, seven cold mineral springs that never freeze, it’s just under 2 miles more from the Upper Falls viewpoints.
+For winter hikers planning to see Johnston Canyon and the Ink Pots, five cold mineral springs that never freeze, it’s just under 2 miles more from the Upper Falls viewpoints.
 It’s also likely you’ll need to swap the ice cleats for snowshoes to make it possible to get through the deeper snow on this trail.

 Johnston Canyon Trail Conditions